-Chase Twichell and Saint Animal
+Chase Twichell And A Summary of Saint Animal

 Saint Animal is a short poem that focuses on the nature of being human and of being human in nature.
 It briefly explores the idea that as creatures of the earth we're both animal and spirit, and that they struggle to live in harmony.

 This duality may be hard to handle, it's what makes us human, but the flipside is that the animal, our instinctive and intuitive side, can inspire and lift us up to heights we perhaps could never imagine.

 - These moments of enlightenment come like an epiphany, taking us to unexpected places, resulting in new ways of being and understanding.
 This poem is one such glimpse into experience.